Last updated on February 16th, 2024 at 10:37 am

 Japan is known around the world for its cutting-edge technology and its pop culture, which includes anime, manga, and karaoke.
 Many dishes from Japanese cuisine like sushi and ramen noodles are enjoyed around the globe, too.
 Other oft-recognized symbols of Japan include cherry blossoms, pagoda architecture, and Mt.
 Fuji.

-As an American or Canadian moving to Japan, you may qualify for one of the following visas: working holiday, working, highly skilled professional, startup, specified, or general.
+To resettle in Japan for longer than a vacation-length stay, you must qualify for one of the following visas: working holiday, working, highly skilled professional, startup, specified, or general.
+Here’s an overview of visa types.

 Working holiday visa